Ali-TM-original/pakpi/README.md

 # pakpi
-A Test Api for development of a full scale library app
+A Test Api for development of a full scale library app.
+Api authentication done via MongoDb